-Scheme budgets are subject to challenge during the year, with Directorates and Portfolio Holders to assess the current need for funding and to ensure that critical schemes are re-profiled accordingly.
+Scheme budgets are subject to challenge during the year, with Directorates and Portfolio Holders meet to assess the current need for funding and to ensure that critical schemes are re-profiled accordingly.
 The outcome of these reviews is reported to the Executive for consideration as an integral part of the capital programme review process.

-Capital can be funded from a number of sources, including capital grants, contributions from external parties and revenue budgets, capital receipts and borrowing.
-Capital receipts received in year were lower by £1.616 million than forecast at Full Council on 3 February 2021.
-The variance is largely due to slippage from receipts at Fairhill.
+Capital is funded from a number of sources, including capital grants, contributions from external parties and revenue budgets, capital receipts and borrowing.
+Capital receipts received during the year were £2.826 million lower than forecast at Full Council on 2 February 2022 due to the delay in the timing of the receipt.